joshuaombasa/counter-app/README.md

 When the "increase" button is clicked, the count is incremented by 1.
 When the "decrease" button is clicked, the count is decremented by 1.
 When the "reset" button is clicked, the count is reset back to 0.

+The value of the count is displayed on the page by updating the text content of the element with an ID of "value".